-We built our new chocolate factory in Hornsby on the edge of the Kur-ring-gai National Park with the help of our island friends and Malindi’s parents, who are super-handy when it comes to building.
+We built our new chocolate factory in Hornsby on the edge of the Kur-ring-gai National Park in Sydney, Australia, with the help of our island friends and Malindi’s parents, who are super-handy when it comes to building.

 We had the intention from the beginning that we would make chocolate that changes the world.
 Those words are still on our whiteboard.
 We had no money (it all went back in to the business and in to buying food) so we started by supporting events with our chocolate that raised awareness about key issues, such as animal cruelty and environmental protection.

 Through watching documentaries and spending time with Sydney Vegan Club Founder, Kym Staton, we felt moved to go from being dairy free vegetarians, to conscious vegans.